MatthewYong/saitama-dainingu/README.md

 - Gerard (Gerry) McBride, my mentor, for giving me guidance throughout the project and giving me useful tips to finish a good project
 - Tutor Scott from Code Institute, for giving me tips on what needs to be included in this project
 - Code Institute, for the valuable lessons through videos and exercises
-- StackOverflow, for giving me code support
+- Stack Overflow, for giving me code support
 - Slack community, for reviewing my project, giving me new ideas and code support.
 In particular Richard Wells for arranging a project call to give us tips and tricks for milestone project 1 and anna_ci for her tips on how to deploy the website.

 ## Disclaimer